andorp/order-taking/SLIDES.md

 ### Free Monadic DSL of a workflow

+The Free Monad DSL allows us to easily replace the implementation.
+Idris is a multi-backend compiler, with this approach the same solution can have multiple tech environments.
+Imagine the same code deployed to NodeJS, Python, JVM, linux with ChezScheme.

+Write the implementation in a Domain.

 ```idris
 data PlaceOrderDSL : Type -> Type where
   Pure : a -> PlaceOrderDSL a